 Dessert'D is an eco-friendly company in every way that we can be.
 It starts with our ingredients, only natural and organic.
 We also support local organic and fair trade farms.
 Our bakery boxes are produced using 25-30% less trees, and those also come from SFI (Sustainable Forestry Initiative) lumber – lumber collected and reforested utilizing environmentally friendly practices.
-Everything in the bakery is eco friendly; the oven, bags, cups, spoons and the list goes on.
+Everything in the bakery is eco friendly; the oven, bags, cups, spoons, cleaning products and the list goes on.
 We want you to enjoy delicious cookies that taste good and make you feel good with as little impact on the environment as possible.

 About Mimi & Delaney